norklas/giv/README.md

 * Apollo
 * Heroku
 * JSON Web Tokens

-## Challenges
-* Occasional merge conflicts
-* Displaying updated data in real time
-* GraphQL

-## Successes
-* Group collaboration and enthusiasm
-* Designed a clean and successful application that satisfies MVP requires

-## Directions for Future Development
-* Geolocation to find/categorize feed by local charities and causes
-* Ability to upload images for a cause page or profile image
-* Direct message/collaboration capabilities
-* Search or filter functionality
-* Payment implementation to purchase points

 ## Installation
 To clone this repository, open the terminal and type the following to install all the packages: